 □ I will be participating / □ I authorize the above-named participant to participate in the program at the Audubon Center of the North Woods.
 I acknowledge and am aware that this program involves certain inherent risks which I expressly accept and assume.
-These risks may include (but are not limited to) physical injury, emotional injury, paralysis, permanent disability, illness, death or property damage due to inclement weather; walking on uneven trails; canoeing; cross country skiing; snowshoeing; rock climbing and belaying on an indoor climbing wall; a high ropes course activity; field trips to non-ACNW sites; and other peoples' actions.
+These risks may include (but are not limited to) physical injury, emotional injury, paralysis, permanent disability, illness, death or property damage due to inclement weather; walking on uneven trails; canoeing; cross country skiing; snowshoeing; rock climbing and belaying on an indoor climbing wall; a high ropes course activity; field trips to non-Audubon Center sites; and other peoples' actions.
 Following appropriate medical consultation, I have determined that my child's/my health is adequate to participate safely in this program (except as indicated on the Student or Adult Health Form).
 In the event of an emergency, I authorize treatment by emergency medical personnel.
-I understand such risks simply cannot be eliminated, despite the use of safety equipment, without jeopardizing the essential qualities of the activity.

-Accordingly, I hereby voluntarily release and forever discharge ACNW, including its directors, officers, employees, agents, volunteers, participants, and all other persons or entities acting for them on behalf of myself and my children, from any and all liabilities to me with respect to injury, sickness, disease, loss or damage.
+Accordingly, I hereby voluntarily release and forever discharge the Audubon Center of the North Woods, including all of their personnel, agents, affiliates, staff and directors, from any and all liabilities to me with respect to injury, sickness, disease, loss or damage.
 This release applies to any and all liabilities to me or my estate of any description, whether arising from ordinary negligence or otherwise, and whether involving fees and expenses of any kind.
-In the event that some other person or entity seeks compensation for these released liabilities, I or my estate will indemnify and hold harmless ACNW for all sums reasonably incurred in response to that claim.
+In the event that some other person or entity seeks compensation for these released liabilities, I or my estate will indemnify and hold harmless the Audubon Center of the North Woods for all sums reasonably incurred in response to that claim.
 This release is to be interpreted and enforced under Minnesota law.